CLIMBING ERTA ALE VOLCANO

 After resting in Abala for the night after exploring the alien landscape of Dallol, we drove 2.5 hours and stopped for lunch in Irebti before we completed the journey to Erta Ale base camp in 4 hours.
 Expect an Ethiopian massage in the last 45 minutes of this journey over the volcanic landscape – it’s definitely one of the rockiest rides I’ve ever been on, don’t be attempting to drink water as you may find yourself wearing it!

-Having arrived at base camp, we prepared our back packs with head torch, water, masks, sleeping bags and an extra layer of clothing.
+Having arrived at base camp, we prepared our backpacks with a head torch, water, masks, sleeping bags, and an extra layer of clothing.
 As we ate dinner, we were treated to a vibrant and jaw-dropping sunset that any photographer would dream about.

 The 10km hike to the volcano takes around 3 hours.
 As long as you are generally fit the trek isn’t difficult, the only hurdle is watching your feet as you walk by the light of the head torch over the volcanic rock formations.
 I stupidly brought my less than perfect head torch so galloped along in the light of our speedy guide trying to avoid falling over.